Anyone who is pregnant or knows someone who is or has been pregnant has heard of the 20 week ultrasound – which I think is basically everyone.

 When Will You Get the Results of Your Scan?

-If any of the more concerning defects or abnormalities are present, you will find out immediately, either while the sonographer works or after they consult with your primary care provider.
+If any of the more concerning defects or abnormalities are present, you will find out immediately, either while the sonographer works or after they consult with your regular care provider.

 The long and short is that you don’t have to wait to find out something like this.
 It is in your best interest, as well as your doctor’s, to identify and acknowledge these types of things early.